Overview

 The Burden of Proof: Legal and Evidential

-The burden of proof involves a party's responsibility to present convincing evidence in court.
-This is divided into the legal burden and the evidential burden.
+The burden of proof signifies the obligation a party bears to present convincing evidence in court.
+It is divided into two categories: the legal burden and the evidential burden.

 Legal Burden

-This was highlighted in the landmark case of Woolmington v DPP [1935] AC 462, where Lord Sankey LC stated:
+A landmark case illustrating this principle is Woolmington v DPP [1935] AC 462, where Lord Sankey LC declared:

 "Throughout the web of the English Criminal Law one golden thread is always to be seen, that it is the duty of the prosecution to prove the prisoner's guilt..."